 When your research is on the line, you need tools you can trust.

-Vortex Dynamics reduces both the time and effort required for test bed/simulation integration.
-That’s because Vortex Dynamics plugs into MATLAB/Simulink out of the box, and integrates seamlessly with your technical infrastructure.
+Vortex reduces both the time and effort required for test bed/simulation integration.
+That’s because Vortex plugs into MATLAB/Simulink out of the box, and integrates seamlessly with your technical infrastructure.
 You can run robotic controllers developed within MATLAB on both real and simulated robots with equivalent results, saving you significant time and resources.

 Reduce the complexity of robotics systems engineering by simulating mechanical dynamics in a complete operating environment—meaning you can conduct systems-level testing and complete controls development.

-Vortex Dynamics meets the highest standards for technical validation, with a testing framework that allows performance to be consistently measured for purposes of regression testing, verification, and validation.
+Vortex meets the highest standards for technical validation, with a testing framework that allows performance to be consistently measured for purposes of regression testing, verification, and validation.
 Well-defined outputs allow comparison with mathematical models of behavior, data from field measurements, and project requirements.

-Vortex Dynamics also provides developers with an interactive test environment where mechanisms can be edited and tested before deployment in a larger simulation environment.
+Vortex also provides developers with an interactive test environment where mechanisms can be edited and tested before deployment in a larger simulation environment.

 Vortex includes the following dynamics, collision detection, and solver features: